 A working model of Chloralkali process or Chloralkali electrolysis

 Chemical Formula: NaOH

-Sodium hydroxide, popularly known as caustic soda is an ionic compound that carries sodium cations Na+ and hydroxide anions OH–.
-NaOH is known for its extremely corrosive nature, especially in room temperature as it can easily decompose proteins.
+Sodium hydroxide, popularly known as caustic soda, is an ionic compound that carries sodium cations Na+ and hydroxide anions OH–.
+NaOH is known for its extremely corrosive nature, especially at room temperature, as it can quickly decompose proteins.
 It is capable of attracting (absorbing) CO2 and moisture from the air.

 Sodium hydroxide is largely used for chemical pulping in the paper industry.
-Its other applications include soaps and detergents manufacturing, raw food processing, cement manufacturing and in water treatment facilities to neutralize the pH values of water.
-It is also used in petroleum industry time to time in order to neutralize acids and increase alkalinity levels of a certain solution.
+Its other applications include soaps and detergent manufacturing, raw food processing, cement manufacturing, and water treatment facilities to neutralize the pH values of water.
+It is also used in the petroleum industry from time to time to neutralize acids and increase alkalinity levels of a certain solution.

 In ancient times, NaOH was produced by treating calcium hydroxide with sodium carbonate.
-By the 19th century, it was replaced by Solvay process, which was actually used to produce sodium carbonate, a cheap alternative to NaOH.
-Today, most of the industrial sodium hydroxide is produced through chloralkali process.
+By the 19th century, it was replaced by the Solvay process, which was used to produce sodium carbonate, a cheap alternative to NaOH.
+Today, most of the industrial sodium hydroxide is created through the chloralkali process.